Introduction to Deep Dungeons in FFXIV

 Pomander of Strength Strength Pomander Icon Increases the damage and healing of the user by 30% for eight minutes.

-Pomander of Steel Steel Pomander Icon Decreases the damage taken of the user by 40% for eight minutes.
+Pomander of Steel Steel Pomander Icon Decreases the damage taken by the user by 40% for eight minutes.

 Pomander of Alteration Alteration Pomander Icon Changes all enemies in a random room to either Mimics or Mandragoras on the next floor.
-Mandragoras die in one hit.
+Mandragoras die in one hit, and both have high drop rates for Treasure Coffers.

-Pomander of Fortune Fortune Pomander Icon Increases the chance that enemies drop coffers on the current floor.
+Pomander of Fortune Fortune Pomander Icon Increases the chance that enemies on the current floor drop Treasure Coffers when killed.

 Pomander of Witching Witching Pomander Icon Turns all enemies within a medium radius into imps, chickens, or toads.
 They are unable to use actions and deal 60% damage for imps, 30% for chickens, and around 1% for toads.
 This lasts for 30 seconds and does not trigger aggro.
 Witched enemies keep the aggro type they had before being transformed.